Hackathon Facilitation

 The project was a collaborative effort

-the Turku University Teacher
+between the Turku University Teacher

 Training School and Educraftor, funded